WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/03-use-case-classification-finserv-reference.md

 In the blocks below we will preload some required libraries; we will also redefine some of the convenience functions that you saw in the previous notebooks.

-After that, you should log into Wallaroo and set your working environment to the workspace that you created for this workshop.
+After that, you should log into Wallaroo and set your working environment to the workspace that you created for this tutorial.
 Please refer to Notebook 1 to refresh yourself on how to log in and set your working environment to the appropriate workspace.

 ```python
 # preload needed libraries